EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * ICE FLOOR: Player has icy physics and even carries a somewhat "icy jump" before landing on normal floors; Companion has some icy physics too.
 * SLOW FLOOR: Both characters are affected by this and move slowly; Like a reverse to ice floors kinda.
 * HEALTH PICKUP: Can heal the Player and Companion but not at the same time.
-* SCORE PICKUP: Just a basic coin that adds an int number to the score counter on the screen; Both characters can pick it up and a certain amount of coins adds a new life: Current issue is that the value always resets to 0 when a level is changed.
+* SCORE PICKUP: Just a basic coin that adds an int number to the score counter on the screen; Both characters can pick it up and a certain amount of coins adds a new life.
 * POWER UPS: So far, there's a temporary invulnerability item that only works on the Player; The floater ring shows above the Player like an halo to indicate it's active.
 * ENEMIES: So far its a Gecko lizard that moves left and right and simply hurts the characters by touching them; It can also be killed instantly because it has no health.
 * LEVEL HAZARDS: There is at least one: A Manowar that simply stays still underwater and harms the characters.